hamzaalalach/jscomps/README.md

  import "nav";
  import "sideBar";
 ```
-We can now watch for changes and automatically concat our component pieces running the following command:
+We can now watch for changes and automatically concatenate our component pieces running the following command:
 ```bash
  jscomps -f js/dashboard -m false
 ```